ShotaKiko/ShotaKiko/README.md

 - 📫 How to reach me: @ShotaKiko
 - 😄 Pronouns: He/Him/His
 - ⚡ Fun fact: My first name is pronounced like Yoda :flashlight: but my parents aren't really Star Wars fans.
-- :bulb: Other interests: When I'm not coding I like to play :basketball: :football: :tennis: :guitar: and :video_game:
+- :bulb: Other interests: When I'm not coding I like to play :basketball: :tennis: :guitar: and :video_game:

 ## :bar_chart: Stats